 - All There in the Manual: The backstories of the stage personas.

-- Alter Ego Acting: The members of Lordi are never referred to by their real names in authorized works, and only give interviews in full costume, in English as opposed to their native Finnish.
+- Alter-Ego Acting: The members of Lordi are never referred to by their real names in authorized works, and only give interviews in full costume, in English as opposed to their native Finnish.

 - Slightly played with with Mr. Lordi himself, who has occasionally given interviews out of costume and in Finnish - but always with his back to the camera: this is mostly because he has a heavy northern Finnish accent.
-He was finally seen dropping this in a recent interview and speaking Finnish while in costume on-camera, mostly because the initial mystique of their band has long since faded and there's no real justification for him to not speak Finnish on camera at this point anymore since everyone already associates Lordi as being Finnish.
+He was finally seen dropping this in one interview and speaking Finnish while in costume on-camera, mostly because the initial mystique of their band has long since faded and there's no real justification for him to not speak Finnish on camera at this point anymore since everyone already associates Lordi as being Finnish.

 - Subverted when Otus' real name (Tonmi Lillman) was revealed after his death.

 - Ancient Astronauts: Magnum was supposedly a malicious one who caused galactic calamities by distributing technologically advanced weapons.
 He was killed in one of the calamities, but reanimated as a zombie.

 - And I Must Scream: The titular sentient doll in Schizo Doll is abandoned by her owner, a young girl.
 Luckily, years later, the now grown woman finds her again.
 The woman dies soon after and the doll is buried with her causing the doll to be trapped forever underground with no way to escape or die and her owner's rotting corpse as her only companion.